zachasme/h3-pg/docs/api.md

 *Since v4.0.0*

-Get the geocoordinates of an H3 vertex
+Get the geocoordinates of an H3 vertex.